SU Planning Resources

 Thank you for volunteering and all that you do to create a positive difference in the lives of girls and adults in your community.

-Service Unit Managers/Coordinators – HR are responsible for orienting Team members to their positions and recruiting Service Unit Team members and Troop Leaders.
+Service Unit Leads are responsible for orienting Team members to their positions and recruiting Service Unit Team members and Troop Leaders.

 VOLUNTEER ACCOUNTABILITIES